slayvi/cloudprogramming/README.md

 Next, you need to make sure Terraform runs on your PC.
 For downloading and setting up the tool please visit the [official website](https://www.terraform.io/).

 4. **Docker Engine** <br />
 Last, you will need Docker Desktop to run on your PC.
 For download and documentation, please check the [official website](https://www.docker.com/).
-Make sure Docker is running when apply the IaC to AWS.
-If you are using a Linux Distribution you may run in an Permission Error - change the owner of the file /var/run/docker.sock to solve this one.
+Make sure Docker is running when apply the IaC to AWS. <br />
+You may also need to register on [Docker Hub](https://hub.docker.com/).

 After following the above mentioned steps, you're good to go and run the terraform script.